slowernews/wisdom-tldr/README.md

 > *'My independence is my legacy.' -- Bagão Felix*

 > *'Do not commit to any side or cause but yourself.'*

-> *'The greatness of a man is not in how much wealth he acquires, but in his integrity.' -- Bob Marley*

 ===
 ###On achievement